Different inventory costing methods help companies put a dollar sign on what’s typically their most valuable asset.

-The first-in first-out method, or FIFO inventory costing method, assumes that the goods you purchase first are the goods you use and sell first.
+The first-in first-out method, or FIFO inventory costing system, assumes that the goods you purchase first are the goods first sold.

-The FIFO inventory method is for businesses with perishable inventory or short demand cycles.
-Most restaurants and bars use this inventory method.
+The FIFO inventory method is for businesses with perishable stock or short demand cycles.
+Most restaurants and bars use this inventory system.

 Here’s how it works.